 There are multiple marketing strategies to sell online.

 The most effective techniques are not necessarily the most expensive.

 Here are 3 free (or almost free) marketing strategy ideas to promote your online store :

 First, identify influencers in your niche who share your vision.
 The strength of an influencer lies in the commitment they generate.
 Calculate the engagement rate (number of likes and comments divided by the number of followers) of influencers using free engagement calculators like Tanke.
 If it is higher than 5%, the engagement rate is high.
 Then, contact them directly in a private message on Instagram or by e-mail by offering them a free product in exchange for a post or a story on their Instagram account.

-In order to create a buzz around the launch of your store, you can earn one of your products on your social networks.
+In order to create a buzz around the launch of your store, you can earn one of your products on your best print on demand platforms social networks.
 For example, to generate maximum interaction on Instagram, ask your subscribers to tag 3 people as comments to have a chance to win the gift.

 Here are a few tips to help you put all the chances on your side and succeed in print on demand:

--First of all, learn: read everything you can about print on demand (testimonials, tips, articles, etc.) and marketing techniques.
+-First of all, learn: read everything you can about what dropshipping means or print on demand (testimonials, tips, articles, etc.) and marketing techniques.

--Get closer to other POD entrepreneurs to ask questions, exchange tips and stay motivated.
+-Get closer to other POD entrepreneurs to ask questions, exchange web to print shop tips and stay motivated.

 -Before promoting your store, order samples of your products.
 This will allow you to make sure of the printing and product quality and you can take advantage of it to take pictures of them to illustrate your product sheets.